Research Program

 Project Goals:

-1. Quantification methods of carbon additionality and avoidance of CSCS practices in specialty crops (locations: CA, FL, GA, LA, and AL)
+Quantification methods of carbon additionality and avoidance of CSCS practices in specialty crops (West coast of U.S. and southeastern U.S.)

 Data: